 Dallas fans of Frida Kahlo will get a rare treat this spring when a local museum displays five privately held works by the renowned Mexican painter.
-The Dallas Museum of Art will present "Frida Kahlo: Five Works," February 28-June 20.
+The Dallas Museum of Art will present "Frida Kahlo: Five Works," March 7-June 20.

 The showcase will include four paintings and a drawing on loan from a private collection, courtesy of the Galería Arvil in Mexico City.
 It will run simultaneously with "Devoted: Art and Spirituality in Mexico and New Mexico," featuring works from the DMA’s Latin American collection.

 The works in the exhibition will reflect the events and experiences of Kahlo's life (1907-1954), while exploring larger aspects of her artistic practice, the museum says.